Learn how to create everything from beachy waves to Hollywood glamour curls with our guide to how to use a curling wand.

 For thin or fine hair

 When considering how to use a curling wand, it is important to think about your hair type.

-For those with thin or fine hair, the best curling wand for you is one that has an adjustable heat setting.
+For those with thin or fine hair, the best curling wand for you is one that has an adjustable temperature setting so that you can control how much heat is being applied to your delicate strands.
 You may need to experiment with different temperatures if you find that your fine hair doesn’t hold curls well, but that’s all part of the process.

 For thick or coarse hair

 It can take a while to curl thick or coarse hair, especially when you have a lot of it!
 Because of this, you’ll need a curling wand that can reach high temperatures and that’s lightweight.
 After all, we don’t want an arm workout every time we curl our manes!